 Topography of Terror

 From the early 1930s to 1945 this site was the headquarters of the Gestapo and the SS, key instruments of repression in the Nazi regime.
 The museum that now occupies this plot of land is divided into three permanent exhibitions, the ‘Gestapo, SS and Reich Main Security Office’, ‘Berlin 1933-1945.
 Between propaganda and terror’ and ‘The historical site “Topography of Terror”.
 These permenant exhibitions are proof complete of a nation embracing its history, preferring to honestly confront the history of the terror institutions in Nazi German rather than shy away from an uncomfortable subject.
-Organised in chronologically order, from the beginnings of the Nazi security services to the trials and confrontations in German society (or sometimes lack of) that took place after WW2, mentally prepare yourself to spend a few hours here reading through the dark and disturbing aspects of the Nazi regime.
+Organised in chronological order, from the beginnings of the Nazi security services to the trials and confrontations in German society (or sometimes lack of) that took place after WW2, mentally prepare yourself to spend a few hours here reading through the dark and disturbing aspects of the Nazi regime.
+There are Berlin museums aplenty that deal with important history; but this one is unique in its location on a perpetrator site – and also focusing on analysing the perpetrator history, rather than as a museum of remembrance for the victims of National Socialist crimes.
+A unique study of perspective that avoids the pitfalls of apology or excuse.

 Dont miss: The remaining parts of the Berlin Wall stood alongside the exhibit